geebinge/ssh-via-device-streams/README.md

 ## setup the client proxy

-to connect to the device via port 22, you have to run a small serivce on your local machine.
-The serice can run with  node.js or wiht C#, and connect with the Serive SDK via the IoT Hub to your device.
+to connect to your IoT device via port 22, you have to run a small service on your local machine or a machine inside your local network.
+Microsoft provided some example code for node.js and C#.
+With that, you are able to connect with the Service SDK via the IoT Hub to your device.

-This section decripe who to do this with node.js.
-As a first step download and install the latest verion of https://nodejs.org, or install nodejs with your linux installer.
+This section describes how to do this with node.js.
+As a first step download and install the latest version of https://nodejs.org, or install nodejs with your Linux installer.

 download the [device streams service package](https://github.com/geebinge/ssh-via-device-streams/blob/main/device-streams-service/device-streams-service.zip) and extract it where ever you like.

-go to your IoT Hub an choose in the menue "Shared access policies" and choose below "Manage shared access policies" the "service" Policy Name and copy the primary connection string.
+go to your IoT Hub and choose in the left menu "Shared access policies" in the "Security settings" section and choose below "Manage shared access policies" the "service" Policy Name and copy the primary connection string.

 ### for Windows

-create a small skript like `open_proxy.cmd`
+create a small script like `open_proxy.cmd`

 	SET IOTHUB_CONNECTION_STRING=<your service primary connection string>
 	SET STREAMING_TARGET_DEVICE=<the device id from the device you like to connect>